NCAR/lmod_webapp/README.md

 test.html (Unneeded, used for initial experimentation with JavaScript)

 There can be multiple JSON files present: (currently deleted)

-array_dict.json (Example of the format that the jQuery simpletree will accept.
-Short summary: the data must be contained in lists that contain dictionaries so that the JavaScript can interpret the JSON as the correct JavaScript object.)

 array_dict_list.json (The JSON generated from the lmod_webapp.
 You can use this file to verify whether the contents are in a proper JSON format.
 Also allows for checking to see if there are any unnecessary processing details in the code itself.)